turingschool/try-turing/_posts/2000-01-05-control-flow.markdown

 ```

 <div class="try-it">
   <h2>Try It: Creating a Click Counter</h2>

   <p>Open a new Codepen</p>

   <p>Add a button to the HTML.
 Whenever the button is clicked, the text of the button should increment to represent the number of times it has been clicked.</p>

   <p>Hint: It might help to give your button a height and width in css so that it's easy to find and click!
 You can also use something called font-size. </p>

-Stuck?
-Check out the starter code below:
+  <p>Stuck?
+Check out the starter code below:</p>
 </div>

 ```js